Multimodal Transportation with Ridesharing of Personal Vehicles

-Integrating public and private transportation can be an effective way to solve traffic congestion for work commute.
-We investigate the potential effectiveness of integrating public transit with ridesharing of personal vehicles to reduce traffic congestion for work commute.
-For example, people who drive their vehicles to work can pick-up \textit{riders} (who use public transit regularly) and drop-off them at some transit stops, and those riders can take public transit to their destinations.
+The spareness of transit networks usually is the main cause of the inconvenience in public transit.
+Such transit networks have infrequent transit schedule and cause customers to have multiple transfers.
+In this paper, we investigate the potential effectiveness of integrating public transit with ridesharing to increase ridership in such sparse transit networks and reduce traffic congestion for work commute (not very short trips).
+For example, people who drive their vehicles to work can pick-up \textit{riders}, who use public transit regularly, and drop-off them at some transit stops, and those riders can take public transit to their destinations.
 In this way, riders are presented with a cheaper alternative than ridesharing for the entire trip, and it is more convenient than using public transit only.
 The transit system also gets a higher ridership, which matches the recommendation of~\cite{TRB16-M} for a more sustainable transportation system.
-Our research focuses on a centralized system that is capable of matching drivers and riders satisfying their trips' requirements while achieving some optimization goal; the requirements of a trip may include an origin and a destination locations, time constraints, capacity of a vehicle, and so on (formal definition in Section~\ref{sec-preliminary}).
+Our research focuses on a centralized system that is capable of matching drivers and riders satisfying their trips' requirements while achieving some optimization goal; the requirements of a trip may include an origin and a destination, time constraints, capacity of a vehicle, and so on.
 When a rider is assigned a driver, we call this \emph{ridesharing route}, and it is compared with the fastest \emph{public transit route} for this rider which uses only public transit.
 If the ridesharing route is faster than the public transit route, the ridesharing route is provided to both the rider and driver.
 To increase the number of rider participants, our system-wide optimization goal is to maximize the number of riders, each of whom is assigned a ridesharing route.
-We call this the \emph{maximization problem}.
+We call this the \emph{maximization problem} (formal definition in Section~\ref{sec-preliminary}).